RealImage/challenge2023/general-challenge/README.md

 |  V4           |  Tomato      |       20      | 60              |

 - Vendor V1 supplies bananas at the cost of 200 rupees per kg.
 However, Vendor V2 supplies the same at 190 rupees per kg and also delivers sooner than V1.
 Bob would prefer to buy bananas from Vendor V2.
+- For tomatoes, Bob will prefer vendor V3 over V4, because V3 can deliver in 30 minutes whereas V4 will take 60 minutes.
-- Bob always prefer cost-effective vendors and considers delivery time as a second factor.
+- Bob always prefers cost-effective vendors and considers delivery time as a second factor.

 *NOTE*: